 - Sinks and bathtubs

 Porcelain is formed by baking ceramic materials at very high temperatures.
-This process produces a glassy, elegant appearance which can be used in a wide variety of ways to add classic beauty to your remodel.
+This process produces a glassy, elegant appearance that can be used in a wide variety of ways to add classic beauty to your remodel.

-Porcelain is durable, low maintenance, and long lasting.
+Porcelain is durable, low maintenance, and long-lasting.
 Because it’s not as porous as most other types of ceramic, it’s more resistant to moisture and staining, making it ideal for bathrooms and high-traffic areas.

 Another reason homeowners love porcelain is its versatility.
 Modern porcelain can be made to look like a variety of other popular bathroom materials, including natural stones like granite and limestone.